paragraph-xyz/docs/src/pages/docs/creating-posts.md

 When users subscribe to your newsletter, by default they'll be subscribed to all communities, but they can self-select the communities they'd like to be a part of.

-You can even [token-gate](/docs/token-gated-content) individual communities!

 ## SEO

 Paragraph is heavily optimized for SEO, which will help your publication get discovered on search engines.

-* We render everything statically.
+- We render everything statically.
 This means ultra-fast page loading, and no need to pull in information via APIs on page load.
-* All uploaded images are properly resized and optimized using [next/image](https://nextjs.org/docs/api-reference/next/image).
+- All uploaded images are properly resized and optimized using [next/image](https://nextjs.org/docs/api-reference/next/image).
 On page load before the image is rendered, they're blurred, preventing layout shift.
-* Unlike other newsletter platforms, we host all content on the top-level https://paragraph.xyz domain (rather than a https://yourname.paragraph.xyz subdomain.
+- Unlike other newsletter platforms, we host all content on the top-level https://paragraph.xyz domain (rather than a https://yourname.paragraph.xyz subdomain.
 This means Paragraph's SEO ranking gets shared with your newsletters.
-* We auto-generate meta tags and social text, but you can specify your own in every post to further customize.
+- We auto-generate meta tags and social text, but you can specify your own in every post to further customize.
-* We auto-generate a descriptive post slug (URL structure is important for SEO ranking).
+- We auto-generate a descriptive post slug (URL structure is important for SEO ranking).
 You can optionally specify your own.
-* We link all posts in our sitemap, exposing them to web crawlers.
+- We link all posts in our sitemap, exposing them to web crawlers.
-* We've optimized cumulative layout shift (CLS), largest contentful paint (LCP), and other core web vitals, all of which are important to crawlers.
+- We've optimized cumulative layout shift (CLS), largest contentful paint (LCP), and other core web vitals, all of which are important to crawlers.